 - Know your triggers.
 If seeing pregnant women or babies is too difficult for you, it may be a good option to avoid social events geared toward children and families.

 - Choose what to share with others.
 Curious strangers or family members may ask the dreaded “when are you having kids?” question.
 Be prepared with responses and how much of your journey you want to share.

 - Take a break.
 If the worry of infertility during the holiday season seems too much to bear, it is okay to take a break from actively trying to get pregnant.
-Instead, planning a relaxing weekend with your partner may help to get your mind off things.
+Instead, planning a relaxing weekend may help to get your mind off things.
 You can always resume fertility treatment in the new year.
-Your mental health is the top priority.
+Your mental health is the top priority!

 - Seek out support.
 Surrounding yourself with close friends and family can help you to feel supported around the holidays.
-Attending an outside support group can also be helpful.
+Attending an outside support group or seeking counseling can also be helpful.
 Mental health services are now offered virtually through Axia Women’s Health’s partnership with LinqCare.
 Learn more and find care near you!

 5 Tips for Infertility Etiquette for Friends and Family